Frequently Asked Questions

 No. Tuition and fees are assessed after you register for your courses.

 The University of Arkansas is serviced by the Northwest Arkansas Regional Airport (XNA).
-The International Students and Scholars website provides additional information on how to get to Fayetteville, Arkansas and campus here: How Am I Going To Get There.
+The International Students and Scholars website provides additional information on how to get to Fayetteville, Arkansas and campus under the heading How Am I Going To Get There.
 Be sure your travel agent understands that we are in Fayetteville, ARKANSAS.
 There is also a city named Fayetteville in the state of North Carolina.

 Information on medical records and health insurance is provided by International students and Scholars and can be found here: Pre-Arrival Information for Students.